-Dr Karyn Morrissey is a Senior Lecturer whose research focuses on understanding the impact of socio-economic and environmental inequalities on health outcomes, using data both big and small.
+Karyn Morrissey is an associate professor whose research focuses on understanding the impact of socio-economic and environmental inequalities on health outcomes, using data both big and small.

 An economist by background and having worked in a Department of Geography, her multi-disciplinary approach centres on the application of computational methodologies such as simulation models, econometric models and geo-computation models.

 Karyn recently played an integral role in the Coral Communities project, developing participatory visual methods to engage with communities in Fundo Island, Zanzibar.